RHS Growing Guides

 Winter protection

-When preparing to move citrus plants outdoors for the summer, monitor overnight temperatures carefully – it may be mid-June before conditions are warm enough, depending on your local climate and the cold-tolerance of your specific plant.
+When preparing to move citrus plants outdoors for the summer, monitor overnight temperatures carefully – you may have to wait until mid-June before conditions are warm enough, depending on your local climate and the cold-tolerance of your specific plant.
 Also, take care to introduce citrus plants to outdoor conditions gradually by hardening off, so they don’t suffer damage or a check in growth.

 Propagating

-Another option is to take semi-ripe cuttings from an existing citrus plant.
-This ensures the new plants are clones of the mother plant and will produce equally good quality fruits.
+If you want to propagate your citrus plant, the easiest method is to take semi-ripe cuttings.
+This ensures the new plants are clones of their parent and will produce equally good quality fruits, usually within a few years.

 5